lawrencehook/remove-youtube-suggestions/README.md

 This project hides Youtube recommendations, motivated by an attempt to stymie the "YouTube rabbit hole."

 ### Why should I use this plugin?
-Google optimizes recommendations to be the most _engaging_ videos.
-Their ideal recommendation sets in motion the brain's automatic response to click — regardless if you are interested or not.
+The YouTube recommendation algorithm optimizes for the most _engaging_ videos, regardless if you are interested or not.
 Persistent exposure to these suggestions results in a waste of your time.
-So download this add-on and remove them as you please!
+So download this add-on and remove unwanted suggestions as you please!

 Available for install here:
 - Firefox https://addons.mozilla.org/en-US/firefox/addon/remove-youtube-s-suggestions/